-The discrete mathematics group consists of Richard Anstee, Joel Friedman, Andrew Rechnitzer, Jozsef Solymosi, Steph van Willigenburg.
+The discrete mathematics group consists of Richard Anstee, Joel Friedman, Andrew Rechnitzer, Jozsef Solymosi, Steph van Willigenburg, Josh Zahl.

-Others in the department whose research connects to discerte mathematics include Omer Angel, Jim Bryan, Izabella Laba, Brian Marcus, Zinovy Reichstein, Lior Silberman.
+Others in the department whose research connects to discrete mathematics include Omer Angel, Jim Bryan, Brian Marcus, Zinovy Reichstein.

-Term 1 MATH 340: Introduction to Linear Programming J. Friedman
+Term 1 MATH 340: Introduction to Linear Programming D. Collins